+It’s easy to prepare and you don’t need space to work the dough nor kneading machines.
+Important: melt the yeast into the water, together with the honey.
+Delicious potatoes with sundried tomatoes and basil pesto.
 I firmly believe that to make any type of entertaining stress free there is only one magic ingredient required and that is to serve food which is incredibly delicious to taste and is astonishingly simple to make.
-Period.
-Holiday anxiety is my best friend, always on time and never leaves me alone… But with some super easy and scrumptious recipes, I keep this baby far away from my kitchen.